-D/Generation is a puzzle/adventure game released by Mindscape in the year 1991 for the PC, Amiga, and Atari ST.
+D/Generation is a puzzle/adventure game released by Mindscape in 1991 for the PC, Amiga, and Atari ST.

-D/Generation is a puzzle/adventure game released by Mindscape in the year 1991 for the PC, Amiga, and Atari ST. The game even got a port to the Amiga CD32 in 1993.
+D/Generation is a puzzle/adventure game released by Mindscape in 1991 for the PC, Amiga, and Atari ST. The game even got a port to the Amiga CD32 in 1993.

 So, what is this popular 90s game like?
-In my eyes its a shooter based arcade game that is built around a puzzle system and for some reason it turned out great!
+In my eyes, it's a shooter-based arcade game built around a puzzle system, and it turned out great for some reason!

-The story for D/Generation takes on a futuristic/Cyberpunk approach as it is based on the year 2021, where a French organization known as Genoq has broken through science by building a set of genetically engineered bioweapons.
+The story for D/Generation takes on a futuristic/Cyberpunk approach based on the year 2021, where a French organization known as Genoq has broken through science by building a set of genetically engineered bioweapons.
 Unluckily for them, the weapons have now taken over their Singaporean lab.
 You, the player, take on a role of a jetpack riding courier who wakes up at sea, lost, utterly oblivious to what's going on.
-You must deliver a package of crucial importance to Genoq's top researcher Jean-Paul Derrida, who is locked away on the 10th floor in a bioweapon infested research facility.
+You must deliver a package of crucial importance to Genoq's top researcher Jean-Paul Derrida, who is locked away on the 10th floor in a bioweapon-infested research facility.

 The bioweapons are Neogen's that come in 4 generations: A, B, C, and D. All 4 of these state of the art killing machines have a unique design and trait to them;